-- Advanced technology - e-learning, telecommunications and multimedia-based instruction, tools for instructional management and assessment, and adaptive computer access
+- Develop skills for advanced technologies—including e-learning, telecommunications and multimedia-based instruction, tools for instructional management and assessment, and adaptive computer access.

-- Technology integration - the new science of learning, 21st Century skills and constructivist approach are applied to teaching and learning as well as the use of authentic assessment strategies, differentiated instruction and appropriate technology tools to accommodate all learners including students with special needs
+- Engage in technology integration—applying the new science of learning, 21st century skills, and a constructivist approach to teaching and learning, as well as the use of authentic assessment strategies, differentiated instruction and appropriate technology tools to accommodate all learners, including students with special needs.

-- Leadership - mentoring, consulting, professional development, and systems change
+- Build leadership skills for mentoring, consulting, professional development, and systems change.

 Requirements (15 Credits)

 893.634 Technology Leadership for School Improvement

 Education leaders need to understand the use of technology for teaching, learning, and managing their school environment.
 These skills include schoolwide technology planning and leadership that incorporate instructional design, curriculum integration with standards, logistics of technology implementation, professional development, and evaluation.
 Students will develop an understanding of how to create and support technological change through a systems approach.
 Topics include sources of resistance to change, tools for planning, decision making and change, creating and supporting a culture for learning and change, and managing and institutionalizing change systems.

 893.508 Technology and the Science of Learning